jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 This animation technique is a version of Decorator, well  maybe closer to Proxy since there’s usually only one character cel, but the [Multiplane Camera](https://en.wikipedia.org/wiki/Multiplane_camera) expands this technique into Decorator territory.

 In the Multiplane Camera, there’s a background image.
 Layers of cels are suspended above with space between each layer.
 A camera, suspended above them all, captures a frame that’s a composition of the layered cels.
-The space space between layers provides a 3-D effect.
+The space between layers provides a 3-D effect.

 Walt Disney explains the Multiplane Camera in this [2-minute video](https://www.youtube.com/watch?v=kN-eCBAOw60) from 1957.